What is BBOT?

-BBOT is a system of modules that interchange data recursively.
-Okay, but like, what is it?
+BBOT is a system of individual modules that interchange data recursively.
+Every module (e.g.

 What It Isn't

 It's important to understand that BBOT has a fundamentally different philosophy from most tools.
 Its discovery process does not have "phases", or "stages"; i.e. it does not work like this:

 This is a traditional OSINT process, where you start with a target and you work in stages.
 Each stage gets you a little more data and requires more cleaning/deduplication, until finally you reach the end.
 The problem with this approach is that it misses things.

 Imagine if on the last step of this process, you discovered a new subdomain.
 Awesome!
 But shouldn't you go back and check that one the same way you did the others?
 Shouldn't you port-scan it and SSL-mine it, extract its web contents, and so on?
 Let's assume you do that, and maybe during that process you even discover another subdomain!
 What about this time?
 Should you start over again for that one?
 You see the dilemma.

 Recursion is at the heart of BBOT's design.
 Each newly-discovered piece of data is fed it back into the machine, fueling the discovery process.
 This continues until there is no new data to discover.